-5.3.4 Step 2d: Demonstrate That The Identified Barriers Would Not Prevent The Implementation Of At Least One Of The Alternatives
+5.3.3 Step 2c: Demonstrate That Barriers Would Not Prevent Implementation of at Least One Alternative

-Demonstrate that at least one of the alternatives identified in Step 2a does not face significant barriers, including the barriers faced by the project activity.
+Demonstrate that at least one of the alternatives does not face significant barriers identified in Step 2a, including the barriers faced by the project activity.
 Where possible, quantify the barriers for the alternative(s).

-Explain and demonstrate with verifiable evidence how the alternative or alternatives are affected less by the identified barrier(s) than the proposed project activity.
+Explain and demonstrate with verifiable evidence how the identified barrier(s) affect the alternative(s) less than the proposed project activity.